joshayala/fauxReddit/README.md

 ```
 Once on the site:
 1. Browse the main page
-2. Browser the subreddit aside panel
+2. Browse the subreddit aside panel
 3. Rate any posts
-4. Search for other Subreddits of interest
+4. Search for other posts of interest

 ## Status
 The goals for the assignnment are currently under development as of August 13th 2024.